AdobeDocs/pass.en/help/authentication/amazon-fireos-integration-cookbook.md

 1. Validate the Short Media Token.

-    Use the Adobe Pass authentication Media Token Verifier library to verify the short-lived media token returned from the `getAuthorization()` call above:
+    Use the Adobe Pass Authentication Media Token Verifier library to verify the short-lived media token returned from the `getAuthorization()` call above:

     - If the validation succeeds: Play the requested media for the user.
     - If the validation fails: The AuthZ token was invalid, the media request should be refused, and an error message should be displayed to the user.